-Before you enter vision therapy, we have you complete a Goals sheet to help rank order or prioritize issues to be resolved through vision therapy.
-Upon completion of vision therapy, we ask you how well your goals were met.
-These survey forms become the basis for Success Stories.
+Before a patient begins vision therapy in our office, they complete a Goals Sheet that helps to articulate and prioritize what issues they hope to resolve through vision therapy.
+Upon completion of their vision therapy program, we ask the patient to comment on how well their goals were met.
+These survey forms become the basis for our Success Stories.

-With your permission, we place these stories where they are prominently visible in the office so that other patients can benefit from this knowledge.
-Thankfully the vast majority of comments are positive, but we put everything out there.
-It is fine if you write that despite making progress, there are further changes you anticipate seeing.
-We also follow up one year after therapy, and sometimes a patient needs time to consolidate some of the changes made before transfer to everyday demands are complete.
+It is fine when a parent writes that despite making progress, there are further changes they anticipate seeing.
+We also follow up one year after therapy, as a patient needs time to consolidate some of the changes made before the full new skill transfer to school and outside life is complete.

 Success stories are also the basis for newsletters items that we share with families who have completed vision therapy, as well as referral sources.
 The most powerful messages about what we accomplish come not from us, but you – our patients.